Energy Efficiency for New Construction

 - Submit project proposal with schedules, measure types/locations, spec sheets and SDCI Energy Code Compliance Form.

-- Upon project completion, an energy management analysts may conduct a site visit to verify installation of measures.
+- Upon project completion, an analyst may conduct a site visit to verify installation of measures.

 - City Light pays you or your contractor, whichever you prefer.